katomic/ReportSync/README.md

 # Source Report Server URL

-This is saved to a settings file which is read and populated into the textbox upon the application starting up
+This is saved to a settings file which is read and populated into the textbox upon the application starting up.

+By pressing the right arrow button, the credential will be copied over to the left to Destination web service fields.

 # Updating Connection credentials